archesproject/arches-docs/docs/extensions/workflows.rst

 The majority of the work is done by the creation of the workflow steps.

-.. note:: Rundown of this file's structure coming soon.
+.. note:: Detailed description of this file's structure coming soon.

 .. literalinclude:: ../examples/quick-resource-create-workflow.js
     :language: javascript